Our Snorkeling Excursion in Tenerife

 - the boat ride to the spot (if the excursion is at sea);

 For your information, if you have your own equipment, some dive centers allow you to come snorkeling with your own mask and snorkel.
 But make sure to check this point when booking.
-You get the idea: we take care of everything for you!
+In most cases, the operator provides the main equipment and logistics.

-I hope this article made you want to take a snorkeling outing in Tenerife.
-Honestly, even at the surface, you’ll see beautiful wonders underwater.
-It would be a shame to miss out, right?
-We agree, you can absolutely snorkel completely on your own, but with a guide, you’ll be able to explore more beautiful spots and even sea caves—especially by taking a boat.
+I hope this article has made you consider a snorkeling outing in Tenerife.
+Even from the surface, there is plenty to observe beneath the water.
+We agree, you can absolutely snorkel completely on your own, but a guide can help you reach less accessible spots and, on some routes, sea caves by boat.
 But it’s up to you!

 In any case, if I have one piece of advice, it’s to put your head underwater: the rest, I’ll let you handle!

 Another good way to explore the Atlantic Ocean: go kayaking in Tenerife.
-You need to have your arms in good shape, but it’s quite doable!
+It takes a little more effort, but it is manageable for many travelers.
 From your kayak and while paddling, you can still see small fish swimming around the rocks.
 Especially if you do it near Los Gigantes.

 See you soon for more water activities in Tenerife.